top of page

 People-pleasing typically develops when:

-While people-pleasing may have once helped you feel safe and accepted, it no longer serves you in building authentic, fulfilling relationships.
-When you constantly prioritize others over yourself, you teach people to expect that you will always accommodate them—leaving little room for your own needs, desires, or emotions.
+And while people-pleasing may have once helped you feel safe and accepted, constantly prioritising others over yourself teaches people to expect endless accommodation — leaving little room for your own needs, desires, or emotions.

 The Hidden Costs of People-Pleasing